Review: Day Hiking Southcentral Alaska

 Ranging from steep peaks around Mat-Su Valley, the world’s northernmost temperate rainforest in Girdwood, the glaciers of Prince William Sound and sandy beaches in Kachemak Bay, Southcentral Alaska has much to offer hikers.

 Day Hiking Southcentral Alaska, the new book by Lisa Maloney published by nonprofit Mountaineers Books gives hikers of all levels a useful reference for a variety of hikes covering the Mat-Su Valley, Anchorage area and Kenai Peninsula.
 With one hundred hikes concisely described and offering information for further exploration, it is easy to pick one that is best for you, even if it is only part of a trail.
+Before you know it you could be hiking in Juneau Alaska!
+Time to get your walking boots ready.

 According to a Mountaineers Books press release, “Lisa Maloney has lived in Alaska for more than 25 years.
 A former outdoors columnist for Anchorage Press, she also covered a nationwide hiking and backpacking beat for About.com, served as Senior Editor at Alaska magazine, authored the award-winning travel guide book Moon Alaska, and contributes outdoors and lifestyle articles to a number of publications.”